authgear/authgear-server/docs/specs/account-management-api.md

 ```

 - `token`: You store this token.
 You need to supply it after the end-user returns to your app.
 - `authorization_url`: You MUST redirect the end-user to this URL to continue the authorization code flow.
-You can add `state` to the URL to help you maintain state and do CSRF protection.
+If `exclude_state_in_authorization_url` is false, it has `state` parameter included.

 The OAuth provider ultimately will call your redirect URI with query parameters added.
 You continue the flow with [Finish adding an OAuth provider account, with authorization code flow](#finish-adding-an-oauth-provider-account-with-authorization-code-flow).